ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-26-working-behind-the-dunes.md

 The days flew by.
 I mostly worked during the day and joined the others at the campfire in the evening.
 Brahim usually joined us after work, too.
 A mixed group of interesting people!

-Timo and Ivelina bought a huge Tajine and we were finally able to traditionally cook our dinner.
+Timo and Ivelina bought a huge Tajine and we were finally able to cook our dinner like the locals do.

 ![Tajine on the wooden fire](/assets/images/IMG_1182.jpg)

 We tried different recipes every night: seafood, chicken, vegetables.
-We either ate Christina's and Günter's trailer or in my van.
+We either ate in Christina's and Günter's trailer or in my van.

 ![Guests for dinner in my van](/assets/images/IMG_1196.jpg)

-Eating together out of a Tajine is a very social way of having dinner.
-Everything is shared.
+Eating together out of a Tajine was a very social way of having dinner.
+Everything was shared.
 We ate and talked lot.
+Good times!

 After our dinner, we usually went back to the campfire where we drank tea and had conversations in a mix of German, English, French and Spanish.

 ![Sitting around the campfire](/assets/images/IMG_1197.jpg)